markdown\_table

 })

-Outputs a list where the first column is left aligned and the column with the key Animal
+Outputs a list where the first column is left aligned and the column with the key `Animal` is right aligned:

 | Animal Color | Animal |